rima-alali/Uncertainty-Aware-Architecture/README.md

 The folder contains the data of the study in systematicreviewdata.xlsx and the technical report in FullReportReview2019.pdf for the systematic review performed over EU projects.

 APIs
 ----------------------------------------------------------
-We present a set of data types to be used in the APIs, The APIs contains operators help in handling delays using ODE equations, noise using linear regression, and operational boundaries using Bayesian linear regression and correlation.
+The APIs contains operators help in handling delays using ODE equations, noise using linear regression, and violating operational boundaries using trends of correlations that employee Bayesian linear regression.

 Simple Tests
 ----------------------------------------------------------